 The Client’s Brief and Wishlist set the design parameters for the house.
 These are the house requirements that the client wants in their new home.

 At this stage issues are identified that need to be addressed.
 Such as steep sloping land or repairs that need to be fixed before renovating.
 Or specific requirements such as using second-hand materials.

 Stage 2.
 Design

-The design is integral to your home design from start to finish.
+The design is integral to your new home from start to finish.
 Whether it is putting down ideas in a concept diagram.
 Or design development in detailing a bookshelf and cabinet.
-It is a way to get the best design solution for your home.
+It is a way to get the best solutions for your new home.